liuming50/docker-builder/README.md

 # docker-builder

-A docker image with softwares prepared for yocto build
+A docker image with softwares prepared for Yocto, Celadon Android and Zephyr build.